Azure/missionlz/src/bicep/add-ons/virtual-network-gateway/README.md

 # VPN Gateway Deployment using Bicep

-This Bicep template deploys a VPN Gateway, a Local Network Gateway, and a VPN Connection in Azure.
+This Bicep template deploys a VPN Gateway, a Local Network Gateway, and a VPN Connection in Azure, into an presumed existing MLZ hub network with a GatewaySubnet already defined.
 The deployment is scoped at the subscription level and uses three separate modules for the VPN Gateway, Local Network Gateway, and VPN Connection.

 ## Parameters